Buying Vintage JM & Engelhard Silver Bars for Your IRA

 Look, I’m not the first person to spot this market anomaly.
 The vintage silver ingot enthusiasts over at the All Engelhard website have published several commentary pieces over the years pointing out this strange situation.
 Their conclusion is the same as mine; you want to buy larger vintage silver bars with both hands.
 They are insanely undervalued right now.

-Vintage Engelhard Silver Bars for Sale
+Vintage Engelhard Silver Bars for Sale on eBay

 But the real problem is how to take advantage of this undervaluation.
 Most of us don’t have the $5,000 or more lying around that we would need to really exploit this vintage silver bar arbitrage opportunity to its fullest.